-Students who arrive to school after the 8:40am bell are required to be signed in by their parents and collect a late slip from the Office and hand this to the class teacher.
+Students who arrive to school after the 8:40am bell are required to collect a late slip from the Office and hand this to the class teacher.
 They will then have their attendance marked.
 Regular late arrivals seriously hinder students' learning and ability to develop regular routines and organisational skills.